Slepton-Wu/Quantum-Instanton/README.md

 ### References:
  - Miller, W. H., Zhao, Y., Ceotto, M., & Yang, S. (2003).
 Quantum instanton approximation for thermal rate constants of chemical reactions.
 The Journal of chemical physics, 119(3), 1329-1342.
- - Yamamoto, Takeshi, and William H. Miller.
-"On the efficient path integral evaluation of thermal rate constants within the quantum instanton approximation."
-The Journal of chemical physics 120.7 (2004): 3086-3099.
+ - Yamamoto, T., & Miller, W. H. (2004).
+On the efficient path integral evaluation of thermal rate constants within the quantum instanton approximation.
+The Journal of chemical physics, 120(7), 3086-3099.
  - Yang, S., Yamamoto, T., & Miller, W. H. (2006).
 Path-integral virial estimator for reaction-rate calculation based on the quantum instanton approximation.
 The Journal of chemical physics, 124(8).